Fulvestrant

-Fulvestrant, sold under the brand name Faslodex among others, is a medication used to treat hormone receptor (HR)-positive metastatic breast cancer in postmenopausal women with disease progression as well as HR-positive, HER2-negative advanced breast cancer in combination with palbociclib in women with disease progression after endocrine therapy.
+Fulvestrant, sold under the brand name Faslodex among others, is an antiestrogenic medication used to treat hormone receptor (HR)-positive metastatic breast cancer in postmenopausal women with disease progression as well as HR-positive, HER2-negative advanced breast cancer in combination with abemaciclib or palbociclib in women with disease progression after endocrine therapy.
 It is given by injection into a muscle.

 Fulvestrant is a selective estrogen receptor degrader (SERD) and was first-in-class to be approved.
 It works by binding to the estrogen receptor and destabilizing it, causing the cell's normal protein degradation processes to destroy it.

 Fulvestrant was approved for medical use in the United States in 2002.

 Medical uses

 Breast cancer

 Fulvestrant is used for the treatment of hormone receptor positive metastatic breast cancer or locally advanced unresectable disease in postmenopausal women; it is given by injection.
 A 2017 Cochrane review found it is as safe and effective as first line or second line endocrine therapy.

-It is also used to treat ER-positive, HER2-negative advanced or metastatic breast cancer in combination with palbociclib in women with disease progression after first-line endocrine therapy.
+It is also used to treat ER-positive, HER2-negative advanced or metastatic breast cancer in combination with abemaciclib or palbociclib in women with disease progression after first-line endocrine therapy.

 Due to the medication's having a chemical structure similar to that of estrogen, it can interact with immunoassays for blood estradiol concentrations and show falsely elevated results.
 This can improperly lead to discontinuing the treatment.